| London West | London East | Seldom Seen | Classic | Windsor | Canterbury | Outdoors |

 Children’s Comics

-A Dominican blue amber necklace.
+A large Dominican blue amber necklace.

 Red nerite earrings.
 Some tropical sea snails are now bred in aquaria.